Preview: Tigers at White Sox

 The Detroit Tigers may soon run out of time with a star-laden roster loaded with veterans, but they hope to have enough in the tank to make a return to the postseason in 2017.
-That quest begins in Chicago on Monday, when the Tigers and White Sox open their regular seasons in the first of three games at Guaranteed Rate Field.
+That quest begins in Chicago on Tuesday. when the Tigers and White Sox open their regular seasons in the first of three games at Guaranteed Rate Field after Monday's game was postponed because of rain.

 Veteran slugger Miguel Cabrera returns for his 10th season in Detroit to anchor the lineup and 34-year-old Justin Verlander gets the Opening Day start after authoring a spectacular rebound in 2016.
 "You could make the argument that he is a better pitcher now than he was before," manager Brad Ausmus recently told reporters of Verlander.
 "Certainly, he's had a renaissance.
 He's doing some things better than he was in his Cy Young prime."
 The rebuilding White Sox have endured four straight losing seasons and will be hard-pressed to end that streak in the challenging American League Central division.
 Gone is ace Chris Sale, yielding the top spot in the rotation to fellow left-hander Jose Quintana, who will be making his first Opening Day start.